open/close all folders

 - Worthy Opponent: Orlouge considers her this in the Full Mystic ending, when she returns to take his throne as Charm Lord.
 He's much more contemptuous of her in the other two endings.

-- You Gotta Have Blue Hair-It's actually dyed green, although Mystical Change changes it to blue.
+- You Gotta Have Blue Hair: It actually changes to green, although Mystical Change tints it to where it looks blue.

 - Colorful Theme Twin Naming